patlim1/samotsvety.org/.secret/moore-v-harper/index.md

 > If I could, there's just one last point I would like to make about whose ox is being gored here, which I think is quite important.
 >
-> Actually, there's a great deal of sentiment in this country about the problems with extreme partisan gerrymandering and this Court's opinion in _Rucho _acknowledged it.
+> Actually, there's a great deal of sentiment in this country about the problems with extreme partisan gerrymandering and this Court's opinion in _Rucho_ acknowledged it.
 And states have actually responded in nonpartisan ways.
 I can think of four states, New York, Florida, California and Ohio, all of which are in the control of one political party where presumably the incentives would have been lined up to maximize partisan advantage through the redistricting process, but in all four of those states they amended their constitutions through the work of the people to restrict partisan gerrymandering and those provisions have been enforced.
 I mean, the provision was enforced in New York, of course, just earlier this year.
 >
 > And so I do think it is more than whose ox is being gored.
 This is a really important issue in this country.[^44]

 Courts and legislatures are subject to different norms in different states, but they're ultimately both made of people.
 Favoring one or the other isn't inherently good or bad, and there are concerns with rulings going either way.
 An evaluation of the eventual ruling in this case shouldn't focus too heavily on which side was favored, but should rather focus on whether the balance of power it leads to will favor freer and fairer elections in the future.

+### Acknowledgments

+This post was written by Greg Justice, in collaboration with @belikewater.
+Thanks to Samotsvety forecasters for contributing their forecasts, and to [to do add]  for their comments and suggestions.

 <!-- Footnotes themselves at the bottom. -->
-## Footnotes
+### Footnotes

 [^1]: [http://fordhamlawreview.org/wp-content/uploads/2021/11/Morley_November.pdf](http://fordhamlawreview.org/wp-content/uploads/2021/11/Morley_November.pdf)